VeloanB/Game-Galaxy/README.md

 #### Final Info

-If you have any further questions, find any bugs or have suggestions; please let me know in the comments!
-Now what are you waiting for?
-Go explore Game Galaxy and have fun!
+If you have any further questions, find any bugs or have suggestions, please email veloan.balendran@gmail.com.